 First, you need to have at least 1000 subscribers.

 Next, you need to reach 4,000 hours of Watch Time for the last 12 months.
-Watch Time refers to the amount of time people spent watching your videos.
-Once you’ve hit these two requirements, you can already apply to monetize your channel.
+Watch Time refers to the amount of time people spend watching your videos.
+Once you’ve hit these two requirements, you can apply to monetize your channel.

 Also, note that the YouTube Partner Program is only available in select countries.
 Make sure to check whether it is available in your country so you can monetize your channel.